-ALCO is also negotiating for the acquisition of an undivided interest in half of a five-hectare property in the middle of the most prime city center area in Southern Philippines.
-The acquisition program is expected to be completed between 2024 to 2027 to manage the funding requirements over time.
-ALCO plans to develop the property over multiple phases from 2026 to 2035 to provide a steady pipeline of projects which will contribute to the revenues of ALCO over the long-term.
+ALCO is also negotiating for the acquisition of 50% undivided interest over a five-hectare property in the middle of the most prime city center area in Southern Philippines.
+The acquisition program is expected to be completed between 2025 to 2028 to manage funding requirements over time.
+ALCO plans to develop the property in phases starting 2026 and provide a steady pipeline of projects which will contribute to the revenues of ALCO over the long-term.
 It is envisioned to be a sustainable, master planned development which will have commercial, residential and retail components.